Today's tree house designs have risen to new heights! Regardless of one's age, there's something about a

 it's architecture meets high adventure,” says Andreas Wenning, of Baumraum.
 He goes on to state that "These are

-fantasy cocoons, limited only by a client's imagination and bud- get."
+fantasy cocoons, limited only by a client's imagination and bud-

-contemporary (below) . . . . .
+From traditional (right) to cubist contemporary (below) . . . . .

 . . . fairytale tower (below left) . . . . . to futuristic fantasy (below right), you are bound to find a tree